 How do summer associates receive feedback?

 Summer associates are evaluated on every assignment they complete.
 The assigning attorney for the project will provide direct feedback during and at the completion of the project.
-The Recruiting Partner will track evaluations throughout the summer and address issues if they arise.
+The Recruiting Partner and HR Director will track evaluations throughout the summer and address issues if they arise.
+Multiple feedback sessions are scheduled throughout the summer to go over feedback from completed projects.
 We also conduct extensive exit interviews, designed to provide constructive feedback to help our summer associates develop into successful lawyers.

 How are summer associates compensated?